-9.2.2 Golden Bar WRS tussock rehabilitation
+10.2.2 Golden Bar WRS tussock rehabilitation

-35 ha of the 48 ha extension of the Golden Bar WRS will be rehabilitated to 80% cover of narrow-leaved tussock grassland by planting subdivided or nursery grown 1 m tall narrow-leaved tussock plants at 2 m spacing (c.
-3,500 plants needed to replant side slopes and top) within a stock fenced area (which will include a 20 m buffer from the WRS base to facilitate recruitment by other species from adjacent undisturbed tussock grassland).
+23 ha of the 48 ha extension of the Golden Bar WRS will be rehabilitated to 80% cover29 of narrow-leaved tussock grassland by spreading tussock seed and planting subdivided or nursery grown 1 m tall narrow-leaved tussock plants at 2 m spacing (up to c.
+57,500 plants needed to replant side slopes and top) within a stock fenced area.
 Seed of pioneering grassland species such as hard tussock, blue tussock and silver tussock harvested from cultivated donor stock will be spread over the site following cessation of rock deposition.
 Inter-tussock species will be planted in between planted tussocks to speed return to a native plant community.
 It is estimated that to return this site to a narrow-leaved tussock grassland reflective of natural communities will take 50 to 100 years to reach maturity.